 Storing and Serving Suggestions

-To store your homemade sourdough English muffins, place them in an airtight container at room temperature for up to 3 days, or in the refrigerator for about a week.
-For longer storage, consider freezing them.
-Simply place the muffins in a freezer-safe bag and they can last up to 3 months.
+Store these muffins in an airtight container at room temperature for up to 3 days, or in the fridge for about a week.
+For long-term, freeze them in a freezer bag and they’ll last up to 3 months.

 Frequently Asked Questions (FAQ)